NIKHIL55-tech/Farm-Assistant/README.md

 **Deliverable:** Polished application ready for demonstration

+PHASE-5 (Completed)

+Goal: Finalize testing, debugging, and system polish for submission.

+✅ What We Accomplished
+1. 🔍 Testing & Bug Fixes
+Developed comprehensive test coverage to validate core agent coordination and system behavior:

+test_phase5.py – Simulates end-to-end real-world farm scenarios with actual values from the dataset, verifying system-wide recommendation accuracy, crop rotation suggestions, yield predictions, and sustainability scoring.

+test_decision_engine_extended.py – Tests the updated decision engine logic with strictly data-driven configurations.
+Validates that no default values are used and all recommendations are derived solely from farm-specific and market-specific inputs.

+Covered critical edge cases such as:

+Missing or malformed data (e.g., undefined soil pH, extreme weather).

+Unsupported crop types or non-existent Farm_IDs.

+Unexpected agent communication sequences.

+Fixed major bugs in:

+Agent messaging logic and cross-agent data sync.

+Decision engine’s consensus and weighting algorithm.

+Sustainability scoring and crop rotation recommendations.

+Improved database query performance and reduced response latency for smoother multi-agent interactions and quicker test execution.

+🎯 Final Deliverables
+✅ Fully functioning multi-agent AI system backed by SQLite

+✅ Independent yet cooperative agents for farm advice and market trends

+✅ Data-only decision engine with no fallback or hardcoded defaults

+✅ Robust testing with test_phase5.py and test_decision_engine_extended.py

+✅ Web-based interface and real-time system logs for demonstration

+✅ Final codebase ready for deployment or further development

 ## Phase 6: Future Enhancements (Post-Hackathon)
 **Goal:** Address remaining challenges from the problem statement and expand system capabilities